Guanahani: Light seen on the evening preceding the discovery

 At 10 p.m. on 11 October Columbus saw a light "like a small wax candle that rose and lifted up".
 He pointed it out to other people on board, some of whom were able to see the light, while others did not.
 The actual landfall was about 35 miles from the location Columbus saw the light, so if taken that the light was from a ground-based source, then it could not have been from Guanahani, but must have been from another island farther east.
 For the Plana Cays theory, the light would have been on Mayaguana.
 For Conception, it could have been on Cat Island, Watlings Island, or Rum Cay.
 For Caicos, it could have been on Grand Turk.
+For Providenciales, it could have been North Caicos.
 For Cat Island, it could have been on Watlings Island, and for Lignum Vitae Cay it could have been Eleuthera Island.
 The Watling's, Grand Turk, and Egg Island theories have no ready explanation.

 Inter-island track

 Besides the transatlantic track, the other important method for determining the location of Guanahani is the inter-island track, which can be traced either forward (from Guanahani to Cuba) or backward (from Cuba to Guanahani).
 Given the numerous descriptions of courses, distances, and directions in the log, this method seems more likely to pinpoint the location, and has been by far the method most frequently used by historians.

-It was common practice among 20th-century historians to refer to the various Bahamian islands visited by Columbus by Roman numerals to avoid confusion: Island I being Guanahani, Island II being the second island visited by Columbus (which he named Santa María de la Concepción); followed by Island III (named Fernandina by Columbus) and Island IV (called Samoete by the indigenous inhabitants and renamed Isabela by Columbus).
+It was common practice among 20th-century historians to refer to the various Bahamian islands visited by Columbus by Roman numerals to avoid confusion: Island I being Guanahani, Island II being the second island visited by Columbus (which he named Santa María de la Concepción); followed by Island III (named Fernandina by Columbus) and Island IV (called Samoete by the Indigenous inhabitants and renamed Isabela by Columbus).

 Following these four islands, Columbus next visited a string of seven or more islands in a line running north–south (which historians generally agree must be the modern Ragged Island, Bahamas) before landing on the north coast of Cuba.
 A successful inter-island track must therefore navigate from Guanahani to the Ragged Islands in a way that fits the descriptions of the log without serious infidelity.
 Strictly speaking this is impossible, as there are a few places where the log seems to contradict itself.